-- 64. The following self-tests are executed on power-on to verify the correct operation of the TOE firmware (FPT_TST_EXT.1): - Power on test determines the boot-device responds, and performs a memory size check to confirm the amount of available memory. - File integrity test verifies integrity of all mounted signed packages, to assert that system files have not been tampered with.
-To test the integrity of the firmware, the fingerprints of the executables and other immutable files are regenerated and validated against the SHA1 fingerprints contains in the manifest file. - Crypto integrity test checks integrity of major CSPs, such as SSH hostkeys. - Authentication error verifies that veriexec is enabled and operates as expected using /opt/sbin/kats/cannot-exec.real. - Kernel, libmd, OpenSSL, SSH verifies correct output from known answer tests for appropriate algorithms. - 65.
+- 62. The following self-tests are executed on power-on to verify the correct operation of the TOE software (FPT_TST_EXT.1): - Power on test determines the boot-device responds and performs a memory size check to confirm the amount of available memory. - File integrity test verifies integrity of all mounted signed packages, to assert that system files have not been tampered with.
+To test the integrity of the software, the fingerprints of the executables and other immutable files are regenerated and validated against the SHA1 fingerprints contains in the manifest file. - Crypto integrity test checks integrity of major CSPs, such as SSH hostkeys. - Authentication error verifies that veriexec is enabled and operates as expected using /opt/sbin/kats/cannot-exec.real. - Kernel, libmd, OpenSSL, SSH verifies correct output from known answer tests for appropriate algorithms. - 63.
 Juniper Networks devices run only binaries supplied by Juniper Networks.
-Within the package, each Junos OS firmware image includes fingerprints of the executables and other immutable files.
-Junos firmware will not execute any binary without a validating registered fingerprint.
-This feature protects the system against unauthorized firmware and activity that might compromise the integrity of the device.
-These self-tests ensure that only authorized executables are allowed to run thus ensuring the correct operation of the TOE. - 66.
+Within the package, each Junos OS software image includes fingerprints of the executables and other immutable files.
+Junos software will not execute any binary without a validating registered fingerprint.
+This feature protects the system against unauthorized software and activity that might compromise the integrity of the device.
+These self-tests ensure that only authorized executables are allowed to run thus ensuring the correct operation of the TOE. - 64.
 In the event of a transiently corrupt state or failure condition, the system will panic; the event will be logged and the system restarted, having ceased to process network traffic.
 When the system restarts, the system boot process does not succeed without passing all applicable self-tests.
-This automatic recovery and self-test behavior, is discussed in Chapter 11 of the [ECG]. - 67.
+This automatic recovery and self-test behavior, is discussed in Chapter 11 of the [ECG 1] and [ECG 2]. - 65.
 When any self-test fails, the device halts in an error state.
 No command line input or traffic to any interface is processed.
 The device must be power cycled to attempt to return to operation.
-This self-test behavior is discussed in [ECG].
-(FPT_TST_EXT.1)
+This self-test behavior is discussed in [ECG 1] and [ECG 2].
+(FPT_TST_EXT.1,)